 ●Recommendations for patients treated with BMS at high bleeding risk or who have planned noncardiac surgery within one year are made separately.
 (See "High bleeding risk patients undergoing percutaneous coronary intervention", section on 'Summary and recommendations'.)

 ●We recommend continuing aspirin indefinitely in all stented patients (Grade 1A).
-(See "Benefits and risks of aspirin in secondary and primary prevention of cardiovascular disease", section on 'Summary and recommendations'.)
+(See "Aspirin for the secondary prevention of cardiovascular disease".)

 - Airoldi F, Colombo A, Morici N, et al. Incidence and predictors of drug-eluting stent thrombosis during and after discontinuation of thienopyridine treatment.
 Circulation 2007; 116:745.